 English is the official language for lessons, practical activities and exams.
 Italian language courses will be organized during the first years both to facilitate every day life in Italy and also to enable interaction with patients during the clinical years.

-The total number of credits foreseen for the 6 year medical course is 360 which are organized according to the IMDP General Study Plan.
+The total number of credits for the six- year medical degree course is 360 which are organized according to the IMDP General Study Plan.

 Statistics and Bioinformatics